REALWorld Law

 Norway has some of the strictest technical construction requirements in Europe.

 The Planning and Building Act of 2008 and the Pollution Act of 1981, together with various regulations, contain provisions which aim to protect the environment.
-Protection of the environment is also constitutional (see the Norwegian Constitution of 1814).
+Protecting the environment is also enshrined in the Constitution.

 These provisions contain requirements for buildings/construction projects and for products used in buildings/construction projects.
 The aim is to reduce pollution during the building phase and during the building's lifetime.
 For instance, requirements are set regarding the energy consumption and the environmental impact of the building materials used, the completed building's indoor environment, energy used during its lifetime and the impact on the external environment.